masesgroup/KEFCore/src/documentation/articles/howitworks.md

 ## [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka](https://kafka.apache.org/) compared to other providers

 In the previous chapter was described how [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka](https://kafka.apache.org/) permits to reproduce the CRUD operations.
-Starting from the model defined in the code, the data will be stored in the topics and each topic can be seen as a table of a database filled in with the same data.
+Starting from the model defined in the code, the data are stored in the topics and each topic can be seen as a table of a database filled in with the same data.
 From the point of view of an application, the use of [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka](https://kafka.apache.org/) is similar to the use of the InMemory provider.

 ### A note on [migrations](https://learn.microsoft.com/en-us/ef/core/managing-schemas/migrations)

-The current version of [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka](https://kafka.apache.org/) does not support [migrations](https://learn.microsoft.com/en-us/ef/core/managing-schemas/migrations).
+The current version of [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka](https://kafka.apache.org/) does not support [migrations](https://learn.microsoft.com/en-us/ef/core/managing-schemas/migrations) explicitly.

 ## [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka](https://kafka.apache.org/) features not available in other providers

 Here a list of features [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka](https://kafka.apache.org/) gives to its user and useful in some use cases.
+The features below are strictly correlated with the consumers receiving back the record from Apache Kafka cluster described above.

 ### Distributed cache